veltzer/demos-jenkins/exercises/08_two_repos_one_pipeline/exercise.md

+# Two repos one pipeline

-The idea of this exercise is to write one pipeline that checks out *TWO* repositories and "builds" them together.
+* The idea of this exercise is to write one pipeline that checks out *TWO* repositories and "builds" them together.

-This is sometimes used in the industry to build project+configuration.
+* This is sometimes used in the industry to build project+configuration.

-You will need two git repos for this....
+* You will need two git repos for this.

-Remember to check those two repos into two different folders.
+* Remember to check those two repos into two different folders.